hannan-emily/no-redux-react-context/README.md

 # Building a React App with React Context, instead of Redux

 Building with the new React Context (now in production), as an alternative to using Redux for state management

-For reference:
-- files called `<name>Template.js` are for use as templates or explanations
-- files without `Template` are in production

 ## Resource

 Based off this tutorial [https://medium.com/octopus-labs-london/replacing-redux-with-react-hooks-and-context-part-1-11b72ffdb533]